Ending a tenancy

-Please hand your keys in at our Wednesfield One Stop Shop, or if the shop is closed, put the keys in an envelope and post them through the letterbox next to the customer entrance – please be sure to clearly mark your address on the envelope and let us know if you would like a receipt by including a note with your keys.
+Please hand your keys in at our Wednesfield Alfred Squire Road office.
+Put the keys in an envelope and post them through the blue letterbox next to the customer entrance – please be sure to clearly mark your address on the envelope and let us know if you would like a receipt by including a note with your keys.

 Possible charges after your tenancy has ended